gwynbleidd0014/knihts-travails/README.md

 # Knights Travails

-# Odin Project - weather app challange
+# Odin Project - Knight travails challange

 This is a solution to Odin Projects Knights travails challange